General FAQs on Payment Card and Third Party Network Transactions

 If you receive a Form 1099-K, you should retain it for your records and may use it to assist you in completing your tax returns.

-IRS modified tax year 2012 Form 1099-K to improve form clarity, reduce taxpayer burden, and improve compliance effectiveness.
+IRS modified calendar year 2013 Form 1099-K to improve compliance effectiveness.
 These changes include:

 What are payment settlement entities?